Baseball5 Asia Cup

 The Baseball5 Asia Cup is the main Baseball5 tournament in Asia, governed by WBSC Asia.
 The top three teams qualify to the Baseball5 World Cup.

 History

 The inaugural edition of the Baseball5 Asia Cup was due to be held in 2020, but was postponed due to the COVID-19 pandemic.
 The first championship was held in August 2022 in Kuala Lumpur, Malaysia and was won by Chinese Taipei, after beating Japan in the final 2 matches to 1.

+The second edition of the tournament was held in Seoul's Olympic Park, South Korea.
+In a replay of the 2022 final, Japan beat Chinese Taipei 2 sets to 0 to claim their first Asian championship.